 If over 9,000 is impressive, then 50,000 of pretty much anything is a lot.
 So when we here at Hardcore Gamer began to sneak up to that number of published articles on the website, we couldn’t help but notice.
-While the initial magazine dates all the way back to 2005 — having reached our fifteenth anniversary last year — the online-only evolution of the brand as we know it today launched in 2012 and is just about to celebrate its tenth anniversary next year.
+While the magazine dates all the way back to 2005 — having reached its fifteenth anniversary last year — the online-only successor of the brand as we know it today launched in 2012 and is just about to celebrate its tenth anniversary next year.
 In that time, we’ve had the privilege of featuring a myriad of fantastic writer’s takes on the last decade of gaming — whether that was the the end of the Xbox 360/PS3/Wii generation, or the launch of the PS4/Xbox One/Switch and now PS5/Series X generation, we’ve had an incredible time being along for the ride at every twist and turn, trying our best to deliver our take on this magnificent industry.

 Having just reached our 50,000th article with this very piece, we thought it’d be a great time as a crew to each highlight one of our very favorite personal moments while writing for Hardcore Gamer.
 Ranging from a milestone review, to a unique interview to a special event, the below list consists of some of the moments that we’ve most cherished bringing to you over the years.
 We hope you enjoy this walk down memory lane and here’s to another 50,000 more articles to come!